GreenGlobalDevs/node-style-guide/README.md

 ```
 /**
- * @fileoverview Description of file, its uses and information
+ * Description of file, its uses and information
  * about its dependencies.
  * @creator: toanpc
  * @contributors: binhqd, ducl, thanhnt
  * Copyright 2015, Green Global Co.,Ltd.
  */
 ```